frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/stock/pick-list.md

 **A Pick List is a document that indicates which items should be taken from your inventory to fulfill orders.**

 This is particularly useful for shippers with a large amount of inventory, volume of orders, or customers ordering many SKUs.
-Pick list selects Warehouse where item is available on FIFO (First-In-First-Out) basis.
+Pick list selects Warehouse where an Item is available on FIFO (First-In-First-Out) basis.
 Selection of Warehouse for a batched item is different.
 In case of batched items, Warehouse where the batch is nearer to its expiry will be selected.

 To access Pick List, go to: